-We continue to monitor the developments associated with the COVID-19 pandemic and its effects on our employees, customers, supply chain and distribution channels.
-The ongoing impact of the pandemic depends on several factors including the severity and duration of the pandemic and the extent and severity of the impact on our customers, which is uncertain and unpredictable.
+We continue to monitor developments associated with the recent evolving pandemic and its effects on our employees, customers, supply chain and distribution channels.
+The ongoing impact of the recent and potential future pandemics depends on several factors including the severity and duration of the pandemic and the extent and severity of the impact on our customers, which is uncertain and unpredictable.
 Our future results of operations and cash flows may suffer adverse effects from disruptions in our supply chain and manufacturing operations, delays in payments on outstanding accounts receivable, uncertain demand for our products, and effects of any actions we may take to address financial and operational challenges our customers may face.
 Our future results may potentially be heavily determined by global vaccination rates, duration of the pandemic, its geographic spread, further business disruptions and the overall impact on the global economy.
-Other risks and uncertainties that we face include, but are not limited to: